Payment solutions for Swiss associations – 5 practical guides

 Platform · Split Payment · Sub-Merchants · Association reporting

-Umbrella associations with 20–500 sections face a structural problem: each section has its own payment solution (or none at all), the association has zero overview and has to request the association share manually.
-The solution: A central payment platform on which each section receives its own account with its own branding and its own payout.
-Via split payment, the association share is automatically deducted with each transaction.
+Umbrella associations with 20–500 sections face a structural problem: each section has its own payment solution (or none at all), the association has zero overview and has to request the association's share manually.
+The solution: a central payment platform where each section receives its own account with its own branding and its own payout.
+Via Split Payment, the association's share is automatically deducted with every transaction.
 No content in the Swiss market covers this topic – this guide is the first.

 For whom: Cantonal sports associations, professional associations with continuing education offers, music associations with regional sections, umbrella organisations with a section structure.

-Core topics: Three architecture models (decentralised vs. platform vs. white label), split payment explained, sub-merchant onboarding, two reporting levels, three scenarios (sports association, professional association, music association), regulatory aspects (AMLA, FINMA, SRO), cost comparison with 40 sections and EUR 500,000 volume.
+Core topics: Three architecture models (Decentralised vs. Platform vs. White-Label), Split Payment explained, Sub-Merchant onboarding, two reporting levels, three scenarios (sports association, professional association, music association), regulatory aspects (AMLA, FINMA, SRO), cost comparison for 40 sections and EUR 500,000 volume.

 → To the guide: Payment solution for associations